JRamirez-F/Picture_Gallery/gallery.md

     <a href="images/inj.png">
       <img src="images/inj.png" width="220" />
     </a><br>
     <sub>AAV-injection in Bregma: ~ -5.40.
-Locus Coeruleus is labelled with Anti-TH 647</sub>
+Locus Coeruleus is labelled with Anti-TH 647.
+Courtesy of Elysa Crozat</sub>
   </td>
 </tr>